Oops - late again!

 - I guess you have to ask: why this huge, all encompassing text, when much of this material will be included later in Holy Week?
 The answer, on the practical side, is that the sad fact is many in our congregations won't be back again until Easter Sunday - won't be at Maundy Thursday or Good Friday.
 They need to know how we get from Palm Sunday to Easter Morning.
 But on a deeper level, for me at least, nothing beats the contrast of starting a sermon with the joy of the Palms and ending with the reality of the cross.

-- This text as a whole is almost too huge to comment on, hence my note at the top of this page on my practice of just reading/hearing the text.
+- This text as a whole is almost too huge to comment on, hence my note above on my practice of just hearing the text.
 It is the story.
 How can we elaborate?
-I guess I'm not going to try!